 Transpay has such a network in Africa.
 Let’s take a look at three different countries in Africa to learn more about sending funds in a locally relevant manner.

 Located in West Africa, Nigeria is the continent’s most populous nation, with nearly 191 million inhabitants.
 When it comes to receiving payments from U.S.-based businesses, Nigerian freelancers, sellers, publishers and more show a preference for Local Bank Transfers over traditional methods such as bank wires or picking up cash.
-In part, that’s because the Nigerian government has put a cap on the amount of funds that can be received in cash, so many people are shifting to Local Bank Transfers.
+In part, that’s because the Nigerian government has put a cap on the amount of funds that can be received in cash, so many people are shifting to bank deposits.
 And although prepaid cards and e-wallets are used commonly for domestic money transfers and purchases, they are not popular methods for receiving international payments.
 Receiving funds into a bank account saves time on the recipient’s part, eliminating the need to stand in lines to pick up cash and is more secure.

-Transpay’s proprietary bank network in Nigeria is extensive and growing.
+Transpay’s proprietary payments network in Nigeria is extensive and growing.
 Launched in 2011, our network includes all leading banks, such as First Bank of Nigeria, Guaranty Trust Bank, Ecobank Nigeria, FCMB, Fidelity Bank, Skye Bank, Zenith Bank, Heritage Bank, Access Bank and Unity Bank.
 Transpay’s service levels to Nigeria are best-in-class, and we are able to pay to all of our bank partners and third-party banks in Nigeria either instantly or within a few minutes.

 Kenya, in Eastern Africa, is home of vast savannahs and incredible wildlife from giraffes to elephants.
 It’s also the home of M-Pesa, the world’s leading mobile money service.
 Some 93% of Kenya’s population has access to M-Pesa, and the service accounts for nearly half of the country’s $75 billion GDP.